 - Join the ultimate frisbee club at the University of Strasbourg.

-All Discovery Strasbourg students will participate in the Strasbourg equivalent of the First-Year Forum offered by the College of Arts and Sciences on main campus.
+All Discovery Strasbourg students will participate in the Strasbourg equivalent of the First-Year Seminar offered by the College of Arts and Sciences on main campus.
 The goal of the forum is to orient you to college life, to SU, and to studying abroad.
 Students will discuss issues of host families, cultural adjustment, time management, study habits, expectations of college level courses, choosing a major, and more.
 This course will be taught by staff in Strasbourg with input from the associate dean for curriculum and instruction of the College of Arts and Sciences.

 Program Field Study